Gina Pera and Arthur L. Robin, PhD, bring decades of expertise to ADHD Success Training.

 Pera has participated in several documentaries about ADHD as well as numerous news programs and articles.
 She serves as resident ADHD expert at WebMD and writes the award-winning blog ADHD Roller Coaster

-By invitation, she has presented to public and professional groups worldwide, including as plenary speaker for the 2013 International Congress on Psychopharmacology in Antalya, Turkey, and the 13th Annual CADDRA ADHD Conference
+By invitation, she has presented to public and professional groups worldwide.
+She served as a plenary speaker for the 2013 International Congress on Psychopharmacology in Antalya, Turkey, and the 13th Annual CADDRA ADHD Conference